morethanmachines/project-harmony/specifications/australian-spray-diary-specification/readme.md

 **Data Transmission**
 - Once authenticated, construct the JSON payload containing the viticulture spray diary data to be sent to the API endpoint.
 - Include all the necessary attributes required by the receiver, ensuring the data adheres to the receiver's defined data schema or specifications.
-- Utilise the appropriate HTTP methods (e.g., POST, PUT, or PATCH) to send the data to the reciever's API endpoint.
+- Utilise the appropriate HTTP methods (e.g., POST, PUT, or PATCH) to send the data to the receiver's API endpoint.
 - Set the appropriate headers, including the Content-Type header specifying that the payload is in JSON format.

 **Error Handling and Responses**